Best Object Detection APIs in 2026

 Google Cloud Vision Object Localization

-Google's object detection API that identifies and locates objects within images using bounding boxes.
-Part of the Cloud Vision API with strong accuracy backed by Google's training data.
+Google's object detection API that identifies and locates objects using bounding boxes.
+Part of the Cloud Vision API suite, it detects 500+ common object categories with high accuracy on clean images.
+No ML expertise needed — just send an image and get back labeled bounding boxes.

 Pros

-- +Integrates with other Cloud Vision features like OCR and labels
+- +Integrates with Cloud Vision OCR, labels, and SafeSearch

 Cons